London Breed: Muni and transit service

+In 2024, 72% of Muni riders rated Muni service as "good" or "excellent," the highest rating since Muni began collecting public opinion information in 2001.
+As of 2023, San Francisco has over 75 miles of bus lanes, and the pace of bus lane rollout has increased dramatically under Breed.
+Breed's SFMTA has created several Bus Rapid Transit routes, including the Van Ness Bus Rapid Transit corridor and the Geary Bus Rapid Transit corridor.

 Breed carried multiple pieces of legislation allowing Muni to purchase hundreds of new buses and replace its entire fleet of trains.
 Introduced over several years, her legislation provided for 50 hybrid buses, 260 light rail vehicles, 61 hybrid buses, 60 trolley buses, 98 hybrid buses, and 33 trolley buses.
 The 260 new light rail vehicles are slated to replace Muni's aging fleet of Breda trains, add 24 trains for the new Central Subway, and provide 85 more trains for added service throughout the system.
 Built by Siemens in Sacramento, the new trains are lighter and quieter than the ones they replace and project to run almost 12 times longer before needing major repair.
 The first Siemens train went into service in San Francisco in 2017.

-As Supervisor, Breed focused much attention on the N Judah Muni train line, which runs through District 5 and is the busiest Muni line in the city.
-She worked with Muni to launch a morning commute shuttle train, serving the most crowded stops from Cole Valley to Downtown.
-Breed worked with then-Supervisor Scott Wiener in 2013 to persuade Muni to change the seat layout in its trains from forward-facing to side-facing to create additional room for passengers.
-Muni initially refused to test the idea, so the Supervisors called a public hearing.
-Muni eventually agreed, testing the change on several trains.
-Riders preferred this design according to Muni's surveys, and Muni incorporated it into their new train designs.

 Breed worked with the San Francisco Municipal Transportation Agency and Bay Area Rapid Transit and carried the legislation to add cellular service for riders on Muni's underground trains.
 The lack of cell service has been a long-standing complaint by riders.